Qualifying F1 Monaco 2023 pole position, starting grid

 Max Verstappen took pole position in F1 qualifying of Monaco GP on the trail of Principality of Monte Carlosixth appointment of the 2023 Formula 1 season.
 On the starting grid the World Champion of Red Bull divides the first row with theAston Martin Of Fernando Alonso.
 The Dutchman with pole also has the race win in hand, given that in Monaco it is very difficult to pass.
 Charles Leclerc in his home race he failed to repeat the two poles of 2021 and 2022 by scoring the third time.
-The pilot of Ferrari is likely to be penalized and to be dropped another three places for obstructing Lando Norris under the tunnel while the Englishman was on his lap.
+The pilot of Ferrari but it was penalized and demoted another three places for obstructing Lando Norris under the tunnel while the Englishman was on his lap.
+The Ferrari driver starts 6th.

 F1 Monaco 2023 qualifying, times, pole position